 In his introduction to Donald Windham’s short story collection The Warm Country, E. M. Forster writes, “To my mind, the most important thing about Donald Windham is that he believes in warmth.
 He knows that human beings are not statues but contain flesh and blood and a heart.”

 This spirit of generosity, as well as a love of literature and a profound sympathy for his fellow writers, led Windham to establish the Donald Windham-Sandy M. Campbell Literature Prizes at Yale University.
 The mission of the prizes is to call attention to literary achievement and provide writers with the opportunity to focus on their work independent of financial concerns.

-The prize office began operating out of the Beinecke in early 2012, and the first prizes were announced on Monday, March 4, 2013.
+The first prizes were announced on Monday, March 4, 2013.
 A ceremony conferring the awards took place at Yale on September 10, 2013, followed by a week-long celebration of the writers.
 In addition to a citation and award, winners of the Donald Windham-Sandy M. Campbell Literature Prizes receive an unrestricted grant of $165,000 to support their writing.